PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

 While processing source C++ files, CppBind constructs an internal tree-like structure (IR) which consists of entities corresponding to project directories, files, classes, functions, etc.
 The entities in IR have parent-child relationship defined via the following hierarchy: **root** -> **directory** -> **file** -> **class** -> **method/property**.
-To tell CppBind that the entity will be exposed to the target language, the user defines API in doxygen comments or under the **type_vars** section as described here: :ref:`external-api-label`.
+To tell CppBind that the entity will be exposed to the target language, the user defines API in doxygen style comments or under the **type_vars** section as described here: :ref:`external-api-label`.
 Project configuration is described through the variables used inside API annotations.
 Using variables allows defining the following: which code should be parsed, how the target code should look, where output should be stored, etc.
 Variables must be defined under the **var_def** section of the project yaml configuration file.
 CppBind provides a default list of variables.